8qwe24657913/E-Hentai-Downloader-NW.js/README.md

 EHD-NW.js will use your system proxy if `Assign Proxy` is not checked. if it's checked, a text input will appear.
+- To assign a proxy, fill the text input with `http://host:port` or `https://host:port`
 - if the text input is empty, EHD-NW.js won't use any proxy
-- To assign a proxy, check [proxy-agent](https://github.com/TooTallNate/node-proxy-agent) for more details.

 ## Should Be Noticed